 Widener University’s employment record form offers new employees the opportunity to voluntarily self-identify gender.
 Information related to sexual orientation is not gathered.

-The University does not have offer a health insurance plan for law students or their partners and spouses.
+Widener University does not offer a student health insurance plan for law students or their partners or spouses.

 Signage is posted next to communal restrooms that informs of the location of all gender restrooms.
 The specific signage says: “An all gender restroom is available in. . .”
-The single stall all gender restrooms are located in both of our law school buildings and there are (4) available.
-Currently, restrooms are designated as unisex with male/female icons.
-However, signage will be transitioned to just use the word “Restroom.”
-This transition was planned for this past year but due to COVID our classes have been only offered remotely since last March.
-Restrooms are identified on campus maps and are accessible.
+The single stall all gender restrooms are located in both of our law school buildings and there are (5) available.
+Signage on the gender-neutral restrooms was transitioned from the use of the male/female icon to just the word “Restroom.”
+Restrooms are identified on campus maps.

 Funds have been allocated to support interested students’ attendance at the National LGBT Conference and Career Fair.
-This opportunity is available to LGBTQ+ students and/or allies.
-We also fund OUTLaw activities through our Student Bar Association when funding is requested by the organization.
+This opportunity is available to LGBTQ+ students and/or allies with priority given to members of OUTlaw’s leadership.

 Members of our faculty, staff, and administration who wish to participate in the Safe Space Ally training program are encouraged to do so.
 Widener University has launched a new and improved Safe Space training program which consists of an online training module as well as a hands-on workshop.
 At present, over 20% of our faculty, staff, and administrators are safe space “certified” and we expect this number to increase given the flexibility of the online module.

 We also offer mandatory diversity, equity, and inclusion programming to students either through the orientation process or as part of professional development requirements.
-Additionally, (30) of our students are currently participating in an 8-week Diversity, Equity, and Inclusion certificate program offered through the Corley Institute at George Mason University’s Antonin Scalia Law School.
+Additionally, in 2021 (32) of our students participated in an 8-week Diversity, Equity, and Inclusion certificate program offered through the Corley Institute at George Mason University’s Antonin Scalia Law School.